Wristband (song): Background and composition

-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is composed in the key of E♭ major with Paul Simon's vocal range spanning from Eb4 to Eb5.
+The song is composed in the key of E♭ major (Mixolydian mode), with Paul Simon's vocal range spanning from E♭4 to E♭5, according to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing.

 Release and reception

 Simon premiered the song on the National Public Radio series Live from Here with Chris Thile on February 6, 2016.
 "Wristband", as the first single from Stranger to Stranger, was released online on April 7, 2016.
 The song peaked at #14 on the Adult Alternative Songs chart on May 21.
-Simon performed the song on Austin City Limits in September, which National Public Radio praised as a "playfully infectious version of the song."
-Stereogum called the song "a rhythmic groove that finds Simon spinning a tale of getting locked out of a venue while taking a smoke break into a meditation on the perpetuation of social inequality."
+Simon performed the song on Austin City Limits in September, a performance that National Public Radio praised as a "playfully infectious version of the song."
+Stereogum described the song as "a rhythmic groove that finds Simon spinning a tale of getting locked out of a venue while taking a smoke break into a meditation on the perpetuation of social inequality."